apivideo/api.video-php-client/README.md

 $ BASE_URI="" API_KEY="..." vendor/bin/phpunit
 ```

 ## Have you gotten use from this API client?

 Please take a moment to leave a star on the client ⭐

 This helps other users to find the clients and also helps us understand which clients are most popular.
 Thank you!

+# Contribution

+Since this API client is generated from an OpenAPI description, we cannot accept pull requests made directly to the repository.
+If you want to contribute, you can open a pull request on the repository of our [client generator](https://github.com/apivideo/api-client-generator).
+Otherwise, you can also simply open an issue detailing your need on this repository.